Complete Guide

 Structured Data (JSON-LD)

-Structured data is a standardized vocabulary you embed in your page code to tell search engines exactly what your content means — whether it's a product, an article, a recipe, an FAQ, or a local business.
-Google uses this to display rich results (star ratings, prices, FAQ dropdowns) that dramatically increase visibility and click-through rates.
-SeekON checks for valid, well-formed JSON-LD schema markup.
+Structured data is a standardized vocabulary you embed in your page code to tell search engines exactly what your content means — a product, an article, an FAQ, a local business.
+Google uses it to show rich results (star ratings, prices, FAQ dropdowns) that increase visibility and click-through rates.
+SeekON checks for valid, well-formed JSON-LD markup.

 4